 In more detail:

-- SAI of -$1,500 to $0: Maximum Pell Grant (currently $7,395/year), maximum subsidized Direct Loan eligibility, maximum need-based institutional aid at responsive schools
+- SAI of -$1,500 to $0: The maximum Pell Grant of $7,395 for the year, the largest subsidized Direct Loan your Cost of Attendance and annual limit allow, and maximum need-based institutional aid at responsive schools

-These thresholds shift slightly each year as the Pell maximum and the federal poverty level are updated.
+These thresholds shift each year as the Pell maximum and the federal poverty guidelines are updated.
 Check the current-year Pell maximum at studentaid.gov before relying on any specific dollar figure.

 How does an old EFC translate to the new SAI?